mapbender/mapbender-documentation/en/book/quickstart.rst

 **Service configuration:**

+* Title - name shown in the application
 * Format - choose the format for getMap-Requests
 * Infoformat - choose the format for getFeatureInfo-Requests
 * Exceptionformat - choose the format for exceptions
 * Opacity - choose opacity in percent
 * Tile buffer - 1 - the maprequest uses a the size of the mapwindow.
 1.25 (default) - maprequest uses a bigger size as the mapwindows size
 * BBOX factor - if you use tiled: value 0 - no additional tiles outside the displayed area are requested
-* Visible
+* Visible - set the visibility of the request
 * BaseSource - should the Service be handled as BaseSource (BaseSources can be shown/hided in the layertree)
 * Proxy - if active the service will be requested by Mapbender and not directly
-* Transparency - Standard ist aktiviert, deaktiviert wird der Dienst ohne transparenten Hintergrund angefordert (getMap-Request mit TRANSPARENT=FALSE)
+* Transparency - default is active, the source is without a transparent background if it is deactivated (getMap-Request with TRANSPARENT=FALSE)
 * Tiled - you can request a WMS in tiles, default is not tiled (may be a good choice if you map is very big an the WMS service does not support the width/height)